 Repairs: All necessary repairs or replacement of furnishings or equipment should be reported promptly to residence hall staff.
-A maintenance work request will be forwarded to the campus Physical Plant immediately.
-Students are reminded to check the room carefully and report on the Room Inventory sheet the condition of all college-owned articles in the room at the time of moving in so that they are not unjustly assessed damages or replacement costs for these items when they move out of the residence hall.
+A maintenance work request will be forwarded to Campus Services immediately.
+Students are reminded to check the room carefully and report on the Room Condition Report (RCR) the condition of all college-owned articles in the room at the time of moving in so that they are not unjustly assessed damages or replacement costs for these items when they move out of the residence hall.

 Telephones: Each residence hall room, except Pile Hall, is assigned an established number that cannot be changed.
 Local calling from student rooms is available free of charge and is accessed by dialing 9.
 Long distance service is only available through the use of a calling card or the use of an 800/888 number.
 Students may choose to use the long distance service or calling card of their choice.
 Please note that some long distance companies may apply a service charge or access fee on calls that are made from a student room on campus.
 WSC is not involved in collecting any revenue, service charge commissions, or access fees from any long distance company or calling card service.
 In addition, WSC does not participate in the collection of long distance charges that students may incur while accessing the service through a residence hall room telephone.
 Reception desk telephones are for emergency and official use only.
 They are not for student's personal use.

 Exceptions to the above policy or unique situations in a particular residence hall will first be considered jointly by the residence hall staff involved.
 The hall staff will present the case to the Assistant Director of Residence Life for final action if necessary.